pyannote/pyannote-database/README.md

 $ pip install pyannote.database
 ```

-On its own, `pyannote.database` is not very useful.
+On its own, `pyannote.database` can be used with generic databases and, currently,
+with `Speaker Diarization` protocols only, for which file and
+annotation formats are very well defined.
+For a more special or complicated cases,
+database plugins should be created.
-You should install actual database plugins to really take advantage of it.
-For instance, the ETAPE database plugin can be installed like that:
+You can install database plugins separately, for instance, the ETAPE database plugin can be installed like that:

 ```bash
 $ pip install pyannote.db.etape